-8 ABSTRACT
+ABSTRACT

-9 Waste Water Treatment Plants are known to have significant emissions of several pollutants from the 10 different treatment phases.
-Among such pollutants, volatile organic and inorganic compounds, often having 11 low odour detection thresholds, cause odour nuisance to the population.
-One of the purposes of the 12 present work is to determine which are the more suitable methodologies to assess the odour emissions from liquid passive area sources, by means of a thorough study of the models capable of describing the 13 14 volatilization phenomena of the odoriferous compounds from such sources.
-Several different models were 15 evaluated for the open field emission, selecting the most appropriate one.
-Moreover, the models 16 describing volatilization under a forced convection regime inside a wind tunnel device have been 17 investigated, in order to describe the situation inside this sampling device, typically used for sampling on 18 liquid sources.
-By means of experimental tests involving pure liquid acetone and pure liquid butanone, it 19 was verified that the model more suitable to describe precisely the volatilization inside the sampling hood 20 is the model for the emission from a single flat plate in forced convection and laminar regime, with a fluid dynamic boundary layer fully developed and a developing mass transfer boundary layer.
-The proportionality coefficient for the model was re-evaluated in order to account for the specific characteristics of the adopted wind tunnel device.
-Due to the differences between the fluid dynamic conditions in the open field and inside the hood, it was deemed useful to devise a correlation that - according to the flush rate adopted inside the chamber - is capable of computing the wind velocity at a 10 m height that would cause the same emission flux that is estimated from the analysis of the sample collected with the wind tunnel.

-Finally, the field of application was clearly defined for the considered models during the project, discussing the two different kinds of compounds commonly found in emissive liquid pools or liquid spills, i.e. gas phase controlled and liquid phase controlled compounds.
+Waste Water Treatment Plants are known to have significant emissions of several pollutants and odorants causing nuisance to the near-living population.
+One of the purposes of the present work is to study a suitable model to evaluate odour emissions from liquid passive area sources.
+First, the models describing volatilization under a forced convection regime inside a wind tunnel device, which is the sampling device that typically used for sampling on liquid area sources, were investigated.
+In order to relate the fluid dynamic conditions inside the hood to the open field and inside the hood a thorough study of the models capable of describing the volatilization phenomena of the odorous compounds from liquid pools was performed and several different models were evaluated for the open field emission.
+By means of experimental tests involving pure liquid acetone and pure liquid butanone, it was verified that the model more suitable to describe precisely the volatilization inside the sampling hood is the model for the emission from a single flat plate in forced convection and laminar regime, with a fluid dynamic boundary layer fully developed and a mass transfer boundary layer not fully developed.
+The proportionality coefficient for the model was re-evaluated in order to account for the specific characteristics of the adopted wind tunnel device, and then the model was related with the selected model for the open field thereby computing the wind speed at 10 m that would cause the same emission that is estimated from the wind tunnel measurement furthermore, the field of application of the proposed model was clearly defined for the considered models during the project, discussing the two different kinds of compounds commonly found in emissive liquid pools or liquid spills, i.e. gas phase controlled and liquid phase controlled compounds.
+Lastly, a discussion is presented comparing the presented approach for emission rates recalculation in the field, with other approaches possible, i.e. the ones relying on the recalculation of the wind speed at the emission level, instead of the wind speed that would cause in the open field the same emission that is measured with the hood.